thiagokimo/thiagokimo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with Android development at the lovely swedish video streaming company called Bambuser.
 - 🌱 I’m currently learning game development and pixel art.
 - 💬 Ask me about table tennis, music and mechanical keyboards.
 - 📫 How to reach me: kimo@kimo.io